matthew-brett/msc_imaging/assessment_b_2018.md

 > posterior fusiform gyrus and laterally onto the inferior temporal gyrus.

-FBI: Show the group-level activation map, on the MNI standard brain, for OBJECTS-SCRAMBLED and WORDS-REST: 4 marks each = 8 total.
-Show the table of activated clusters: 2 marks each = 4 total.
-Give the location of the t-statistic map for this comparison: 2 marks each = 4 total.
-Total for this item = 16.
+FBI: Show the group-level activation map, on the MNI standard brain, for OBJECTS-SCRAMBLED and WORDS-REST: 5 marks each = 10 total.
+Show the table of activated clusters: 3 marks each = 6 total.
+Give the file-system location of the t-statistic map that you generated for this comparison: 2 marks each = 4 total.
+Total for this item = 20.

 > To visualize this activation, the group results were projected onto an inflated
 > surface of an "average" brain (i.e. Freesurfer's fsaverage subject) to